Lately, I have been watching more wrestling documentaries than I expected.

 It just means the relationship changes.

+I still respect the performers.
+I still enjoy learning the history.
+I still like hearing the stories.
 And I still understand why wrestling matters to so many people.

 But part of me does miss when it was easier to just watch the show.

-Just the music hitting, the crowd reacting, the character walking out, and that
+Just the music hitting, the crowd reacting, the character walking out, and that old feeling of wondering what was going to happen next.

 Sometimes knowing the trick is interesting.
+But sometimes I miss the magic.